tegorman13/htw/docs/Sections/combo-hugo.md

 | Band         |     0.71 |          0.62 |          0.80 | 1.00 |
 | condit\*Band |    -0.14 |         -0.26 |         -0.01 | 0.98 |

 Table 3: Experiment 1.
-Bayesian Mixed Model Predicting Vx as a function of condition (Constant vs. Varied) and Velocity Band
+Bayesian Mixed Model Predicting velocity as a function of condition (Constant vs. Varied) and Velocity Band.
+Larger coefficients on Band represent greater sensitivity/discrimination.
 </div>

 Finally, to assess the ability of both conditions to discriminate between velocity bands, we fit a model predicting velocity as a function of training condition and velocity band, with random intercepts and random slopes for each participant.
 See <a href="#tbl-e1-bmm-vx" class="quarto-xref">Table 4</a> for the full model results.
 The estimated coefficient for training condition ($\beta$ = 164.05, 95% CrI \[45.5, 278.85\], pd = 99.61%) suggests that the varied group tends to produce harder throws than the constant group, but is not in and of itself useful for assessing discrimination.
 Most relevant to the issue of discrimination is the coefficient on the Band predictor ($\beta$ = 0.71 95% CrI \[0.62, 0.8\], pd = 100%).
 Although the median slope does fall underneath the ideal of value of 1, the fact that the 95% credible interval does not contain 0 provides strong evidence that participants exhibited some discrimination between bands.
 The estimate for the interaction between slope and condition ($\beta$ = -0.14, 95% CrI \[-0.26, -0.01\], pd = 98.39%), suggests that the discrimination was somewhat modulated by training condition, with the varied participants showing less sensitivity between bands than the constant condition.
-This difference is depicted visually in <a href="#fig-e1-test-vx" class="quarto-xref">Figure 5</a>.
+This difference is depicted visually in <a href="#fig-e1-test-vx" class="quarto-xref">Figure 6</a>.

 <img
 src="combo1.markdown_strict_files/figure-markdown_strict/fig-e1-test-vx-1.png"
 id="fig-e1-test-vx"
-alt="Figure 5: E1 testing x velocities.
+alt="Figure 6: Empirical distribution of velocities producing in testing stage.
 Translucent bands with dash lines indicate the correct range for each velocity band." />
 <div id="tbl-e1-bmm-vx">

 <figure>